DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 * Change the height of the cell to 80 instead of 44 by dragging the prototype cell from the bottom in your storyboard

-* Design the Collectionview's cell to match the design
+* Design the collection view's cell to match the design

 	* `UIImageView` for `Product Image` (size 50x50)
 	* `UILabel` for `Price`  (Font size 17, semibold, white)